polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 For example, a permissioned blockchain would be suitable for the following types of projects:

 * For a private or consortium network, such as a private enterprise or a non-profit organization.
-* In a highly-regulated data environments, such as healthcare, finance, or business-to-business ledgers.
+* In highly-regulated data environments, such as healthcare, finance, or business-to-business ledgers.
 * For testing of a pre-public blockchain network at scale.

 This tutorial illustrates how you can build a permissioned network with Substrate by using the